GaoFei1993/hello-world/README.md

 5.Click Commit changes button.

 # Step 4.
 Open a Pull Request
+1.Click the  Pull Request tab, then from the Pull Request page, click the green New pull request button.
+2.Select the branch you made, readme-edits, to compare with master (the original).
+3.Look over your changes in the diffs on the Compare page, make sure they’re what you want to submit.
+4.When you’re satisfied that these are the changes you want to submit, click the big green Create Pull Request button.
+5.Give your pull request a title and write a brief description of your changes.
+  When you’re done with your message, click Create pull request!

 # Step 5.
 Merge your Pull Request
 1.Click the green Merge pull request button to merge the changes into master.
 2.Click Confirm merge.